Google's Jules AI Agent: Autonomous Coding and Environment Setup Guide

 - Install project dependencies with frozen lockfiles

-Here's how Jules compares to other major AI coding assistants:
+Jules compared to other AI coding assistants:

 -